Montgomery judge to consider bid protest on Maryland toll lanes contract

 Because of the artificially low markups, the protest alleges, the winning team will have “extreme difficulty” finding subcontractors, leading to delays and, potentially, construction companies quitting “due to massive cost overruns,” as occurred on the state’s Purple Line project.
-The light-rail line, which also is being built as part of a public-private partnership, recently soared $1.46 billion over budget after the private consortium’s original contractor quit following years of disputes with the state over escalating costs.
+The light rail line, which also is being built as part of a public-private partnership, recently soared $1.46 billion over budget after the private consortium’s original contractor quit following years of disputes with the state over escalating costs.

 The protest was filed by Capital Express Mobility Partners, a consortium led by Spanish firm Cintra.
 The companies sought a circuit court judicial review in September, after the Maryland Department of Transportation twice rejected the bid protest.